 Data has always been key to the success of natural language processing / high-frequency & quant stocktrading ubermensch Robert Mercer, who nearly single-handedly paid for every campaign contract Cambridge Analytica received over this past election cycle.
 Reverb Press and Hsquared are two blogs which have pointed out Mercer’s heavy investments — via his wildly profitable hedge fund Renaissance Technologies — in VimpelCom, a subsidiary of Alfa Group.

-Alfa Group was founded by Mikhail Fridman, a Ukrainian-born 2nd-wealthiest Russian who also holds Israeli citizenship, whom we previously noted as an subsidiary-officemate of former SCL co-owner Vincent Tchenguiz.
+Alfa Group was founded by Mikhail Fridman, a Ukrainian-born 2nd-wealthiest Russian who also holds Israeli citizenship, and has been corporate office-neighbors with former SCL co-owner Vincent Tchenguiz.
 Fridman and Alfa came under scrutiny last year for strange but mostly debunked claims of communication between an Alfa server and a Trump-contracted email server.
 In this case, though, it appears Mercer stands to make a boatload of money now that VimpelCom is rebranding from a worldwide telecommunications megacorp into VEON, a “global tech company.”